Back to the blog

 📝 Final Thoughts

-“The best gambit game ever played” is, of course, a subjective title.
-But if you’re looking for a game that ignites the imagination, instructs the mind, and entertains the soul, it’s hard to top Anderssen vs. Kieseritzky, 1851.
+“The best gambit game ever played” is a subjective title, of course.
+But if what you want is a game that captures the imagination, instructs the mind and delights the soul, it’s tough to beat Anderssen vs. Kieseritzky, 1851.

-So the next time you’re tempted to offer a pawn for the initiative, remember: you might just be writing your own Immortal Game.
+So the next time you are tempted to sacrifice a pawn for the initiative, beware: your opponent may just be penning his own Immortal Game.

 Do you have questions about online classes?